airobinnet/Charlie-Recall/README.md

 1. Start the application:
    - Make sure you're in the charlie-recall folder and your virtual environment is activated
-   - Run the following command:
+   - Run one of the following commands:
      ```bash
      python main.py
+     # or
+     py main.py
      ```

 2. The application should automatically open in your default web browser.
 If it doesn't: